|Business Rating:||4.4 / 5|

 A number of new Amex Business Platinum cardholder benefits are also coming soon, including:

-- The Hotel Collection Complimentary Night or Property Credit: Get a complimentary night or property credit of $150 or more after you use Amex travel to book an eligible stay at a participating Hotel Collection property.
+- The Hotel Collection Complimentary Night or Property Credit: Get a complimentary night or property credit of up to $100 or more after you use Amex travel to book an eligible stay at a participating Hotel Collection property.
 Terms apply.

 - Fine Hotels + Resorts® Complimentary Night or Property Credit: Get a complimentary night or property credit of $250 or more after you use Amex travel to book an eligible stay at a participating Fine Hotels + Resorts property.
 Terms apply.